How to Get to BMO Field on Matchday

 Public transit is the cleanest route for most World Cup visitors because it avoids stadium road closures.
 Exhibition GO Station sits beside the grounds and connects with Union Station on the Lakeshore corridor.
 TTC streetcars also serve the stadium area from Union and Bathurst.

-Metro and Streetcar
+how to get to BMO Field: Metro and Streetcar

 Toronto has no subway station at BMO Field, so subway riders need a streetcar or bus transfer.
 From Union Station on TTC Line 1, use 509 Harbourfront toward Fleet Street Transit Hub on matchdays.
 From Bathurst Station on Line 2, use 511 Bathurst toward the same event area.